 The historical structures are in quite different conditions, some of which only are ruins, while others are very well restored or maintained.
 Location was, now as then, an important factor when constructing these fabulous historic buildings.
 Some castles, palaces or monasteries you find smack in the middle of towns, while others are located in high above the surrounding the landscape, while others again are in more secluded locations.
-The builders were also good at finding good sites and especially many of the castles are securely located on high ground, often with stunning views.
-No matter what interests you have, I recommend that you pay some of these cultural monuments a visit.
+The builders were also masters at finding good building sites and many of the castles are securely located on high ground, often with stunning views.
+Ergo, no matter what kind of interests you have, I recommend that you pay some of these fabulous historic monuments a visit.

 We have visited a few of the many castles, monasteries and palaces in Austria, and many more are on the list to be visited.
 The list below has in no way ranked the places but is put together in a random order.
 All the places have their special charm and we have picked out places spread throughout Austria and, which we think are nice excursion for both young and old.